COVID-19: Weekly UK Public Affairs Round-up

 Temporary VAT reduction for hospitality sector: The Government has introduced a temporarily reduced VAT rate of 5%, down from 20%, for certain supplies of hospitality, hotel and holiday accommodation, and admissions to certain attractions.
 The reduction will be introduced from 15th July, and last until 12 January 2021.

 VAT Deferral: The Government has deferred VAT payment demands for the second quarter, meaning that no business will be required to pay outstanding VAT until the 30th of June.
 Businesses will have until the end of the year to reconcile any accumulated tax debts.
-Any deferred VAT payments should be paid on or before 31st March 2021.
+The timeframe for repayment, originally until 31st March 2021, was extended on 21st September 2020 to March 2022.
+Businesses are now able to opt-in to pay their outstanding VAT in smaller amounts over this time.

 Deferral of Self-Assessment Payment: Income tax payments due under Self-Assessment on 31st July 2020 will be deferred until 31st January 2021.
 All self-employed individuals will be eligible.